Curtis1992/robofriendszeroToMastery/README.md

 This is my latest portfolio project, Robo friends app build using react job prescript.
-All errors from the last upload have been resolved.
+I am very excited about how this project turned out, and I am excited to continue and complete this course by myself appointed deadline of the end of May.